 History

-The Church is listed on the National Register of Historic Buildings.
+The church is listed on the National Register of Historic Buildings.
 It is the only Gothic Revival adobe church in the world — built of hand-formed, sun-dried 16″ adobe bricks, covered with stucco against the monsoon rains.
 The massive roof beams were brought by oxcart from the Chiracahua mountains, 20 miles away.
 The overhead lamps came around Cape Horn on a sailing ship.
 Over the last ten years, we have restored the original Belgian stained-glass windows, installed a new roof, and beautiful new front doors.
-As of the start of 2020, the Church is in good shape — along with our grounds, next-door rental house, and the 1928 Rectory.
+As of the start of 2020, the church is in good shape — along with our grounds, next-door rental house, and the 1928 Rectory.
 Unique — an 1880s small line shack, preserved in remembrance of Tombstone’s historic and colorful past.